 4. Behavioral And Emotional Therapy

 Children who have Down syndrome can become frustrated when they have trouble communicating.
 They may also have attention deficit hyperactivity disorder (ADHD), other mental problems, or compulsive behaviors.
 Behavioral therapists try to understand why a child is acting out, teach better ways of responding to a situation, and strategize and defuse triggers.
-They also help a child develop better interpersonal and coping skills and deal with emotions.
+They also

 What parents can do